Welcome to the A Team's personal page

 Those first precious moments of having newborn daughters was very different from what we imagined it would be, but the support that we received from the doctors and nurses in the NICU was what got us through.

 I was provided with a Social Worker to give me emotional support.
 We had two primary nurses, who gave us familiar faces and people that we trusted.
-We were involved in discussions about their medical care during daily rounds.
-And we learned how to give baths, check weights, change leads, check temperatures, administer medication and feed them.
+And the medical team kept us involved in all discussions about their care throughout those very tough months in the NICU.

 After 70 days we got the exciting news that Aubrey was being discharged!
 The excitement was bitter sweet because we knew that Addison was not ready and having problems with oral feeding.
 We had physical therapists and lactation consultants to help us.
 It was heartbreaking to be so close but feel so far.